Hover over the buttons to see the contents of each page.

 “What should I take away from this guide, if anything?”

-In a concise answer, Dendro has, arguably, completed Lisa as a character—how fitting for Sumeru Akademiya’s most excelling and reigning valedictorian!
+In a concise answer, Dendro completes Lisa as a character—how fitting for Sumeru Akademiya’s most excelling and reigning valedictorian!

-Otherwise, outside of Aggravate, yet still remaining in the realm of Dendro teams, Lisa can function as a Hyperbloom trigger on account of her Burst being able to trigger Dendro Cores, be used as an Electro Enabler/Off-field DPS for Spread teams, and, while more niche than the others, barely utilize the Burning reaction as a supply for an Overload Reaction DPS build.
+Otherwise, outside of Aggravate, Lisa can function as a Hyperbloom trigger on account of her Burst being able to trigger Dendro Cores, be used as an Electro Enabler/Off-field DPS for Spread teams, and, while more niche than the others, barely utilize the Burning reaction as a supply for an Overloaded Reaction DPS build.

 Lisa's Best Role in a Team

-Furthering that thought, due to her “Bounce” and “Radiation” mechanics or with C6, her next viable role is as an Off-field DPS, swapping in to deal bursts of damage in a relatively short time and large radius.
-Alternatively, as a derivative of an Off-field playstyle, at cheaper investment levels, or for accessibility as a supportive option, she can also suit as a tertiary Support/Buffer/Enabler.
-While it does not make the most use out of Lisa’s kit, she can be a popular choice as she offers Electro aura uptime, an innate 15% DEF Shred, and as well as being able to wield the Thrilling Tales of Dragon Slayer (TTDS) Catalyst.
-Compositions that utilize Support Lisa often are limited and are niche, but, nevertheless, she is one of the best Electro Enablers along with Fischl.
-This is because her Elemental Burst allows for frequent uptime on Electro auras, and, as a result, she is great for 4-piece Thundersoother teams or teams that require high Electro uptime.
+Alternatively, at cheaper investment levels or for accessibility as a supportive option, she can also suit as a tertiary Support/Buffer/Enabler.
+While it does not make the most use out of Lisa’s kit, she can be a popular choice as she offers Electro aura uptime, an innate 15% DEF Shred, and can wield the Thrilling Tales of Dragon Slayer (TTDS) Catalyst to buff a teammate.
+Be aware compositions that utilize Support Lisa are often rare.
+Nevertheless, her buffs and what she provides make her a viable choice as a Support—sometimes even ideal.

 Talents